ember-learn/guides-source/guides/v3.13.0/addons-and-dependencies/index.md

 Third-party assets that are not added via `import()` will not be present in the final build.

-By default, `import`ed assets will be copied to `dist/` as they are, with the existing directory structure maintained.
+By default, imported assets will be copied to `dist/` as they are, with the existing directory structure maintained.

 ```javascript {data-filename=ember-cli-build.js}
 app.import('node_modules/font-awesome/fonts/fontawesome-webfont.ttf');